 Chicory is well-known as a substitute of coffee.
 The dried roots of the plant are used for this purpose.
 Chicory has distinct taste but does not contain any caffeine.
 In 19th-20th centuries, it was used alone but later on it was added to coffee powder or the coffee substitute mixtures.
 For preparing Chicory powder, the fresh roots are collected, and dried.
 The dried roots are roasted, and ground to form powder.

 Chicory is a medicinal plant.
-All parts of the plant specially root and leaves are used as diuretic, laxative, antipyretic, detoxifying and liver tonic.
-It has been used in Ayurveda, Unani and Siddha system of medicine for treating diseases of hepatobiliary (liver and bile) and renal system, like washing kidney-bladder, liver diseases, jaundice, hepatitis etc.
+All parts of the plant specially root, and leaves are used as diuretic, laxative, antipyretic, detoxifying, and the liver tonic.
+It has been used in Ayurveda, Unani, and Siddha system of medicine for treating diseases of hepatobiliary (the liver, and bile), and renal system, like washing kidney-bladder, the liver diseases, jaundice, hepatitis etc.

 In India, Chicory is commonly known as Kasni.
 It is not mentioned in classical Ayurvedic texts.

-In Unani Tibbi, it is known as Hindba and Kasni, and used to prepared Sharbat-e-Kasni and Arq Kasni.
-It is given to treat fluid accumulation in body, jaundice, hepatitis, fever, and kidney disorders.
-In jaundice, Unani preparation, Sharbat-e-Kasni is taken in dose of 25ml with water twice daily.
+In Unani Tibbi, it is known as Hindba, and Kasni, and used to prepared Sharbat-e-Kasni, and Arq Kasni.
+It is given to treat fluid accumulation in the body, jaundice, hepatitis, fever, and kidney disorders.
+In jaundice, Unani preparation, Sharbat-e-Kasni is taken in a dose of 25ml with water twice daily.

 The Chicory plant is native to the temperate parts of the World, and is cultivated in many countries.
 It is an erect woody perennial herb, around 1 m in height with a fleshy taproot of up to 75 cm in length, and large basal leaves, and smaller upper leaves.
 It can bear extreme temperatures during both vegetative, and reproductive growth stage.
 It has azure blue flowers.
 Its roots resemble those of dandelions.
 The Chicory root stump are dug before the flowering.

 The tap roots are the most commonly used part of the plant.
 The root is fleshy, and tapering, wrinkled longitudinally, and brown on the outside.
 The root has bitter, and mucilaginous taste.

 The botanical name of Chicory/ Kasni is Cichorium intybus.
 It belongs to plant family Asteraceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.